ablysher/readmemd/README.md

 ## History

+- **Version 3.0**: YoCoach V3’s software architecture is re-designed to handle and manage high user data, While taking care of quality code and system performance
+- **Version 2.4**: Theme management for Website and Email Templates.
+- **Version 2.3**: Added new features Multiple Price Slab & GDPR - Right to Erasure.
+- **Version 2.2**:
+- **Version 2.1**:

 ## Contributing

 Thank you for considering contributing to the Laravel framework!
 The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).